STAFF & BOARD

 Claire is a businesswoman based on the NSW Central Coast.
 She co-founded Women on Boards in Australia in 2006 and in the UK in 2012 following a career in journalism and public relations.
 An experienced Non-Executive Director on small businesses and large Not-For-Profit organisations, Claire has significant expertise on board governance in many other sectors.

-Claire is also a graduate of the Benevolent Society’s Sydney Social Leadership Program which has led to a lifelong interest in affordable housing and related social issues, particularly those impacting women and children.
-Since 2020 she has served on the board of Coast Shelter Emergency Accommodation Ltd, a registered Community Housing Provider operating crisis accommodation refuges across the region for people who are homeless, at risk of homelessness, or experiencing domestic and family violence.
+Since 2021 she has served on the board of Coast Shelter Emergency Accommodation Ltd, a registered Community Housing Provider operating crisis accommodation refuges across the region for people who are homeless, at risk of homelessness, or experiencing domestic and family violence.

 Claire is a lover of the visual and performing arts and the impact they have in the development of children and advancement of society.
+Elected to the Board in 2016.

 KATE MCCALLUM